biojameskim/doctakim.com/README.md

-## James Kim Portfolio

-In this project, I experimented with a lot of different libraries and frameworks.
+## Hello! 👋

+Welcome to my personal portfolio!

+I created this site mostly to have a platform where I can share my blogs, but you can also find more info about me!

-Main resources I've used are React (with TS) and Chakra UI.
+The main resources I used are React (with TS) and Chakra UI.

 Check out my site <a href='https://doctakim.com' target='_blank'>here</a>